ImageMagick/Usage-Markdown/crop/index.md

 The solution was to center the input image on a virtual canvas, that was some multiple of the tile size wanted.

-For example to tile crop the "`rose:`" image (`70x46` pixels in size) into the maximum number of full `30x20` tiles, in the center of the image (and surrounded by reminder tiles) you would do the following.
+For example, to tile crop the "`rose:`" image (`70x46` pixels in size) into the maximum number of full `30x20` tiles, in the center of the image (and surrounded by reminder tiles) you would do the following.

 1. First calculate the number of full tiles you can get from the image by dividing the image sizes...